marcin-lawrowski/wise-chat/readme.txt

 09. Adding the chat to the post

 == Changelog ==

+= 3.3.4 =
+* Security: prevent listing directories with uploaded images or attachments (improvement)

+= 3.3.3 =
+* Security: prevent listing directories with uploaded images or attachments

 = 3.3.2 =
 * Fixed: breaking the site with Elementor installed